cbdevnet/megadmx/README.md

 # megadmx
+Minimalistic DMX & ArtNet projects using the ATmega8

-ArtNet to DMX bridge using an ATmega8 and an ENC28J60
+* ArtNet to DMX bridge using an ATmega8 and an ENC28J60
+* DMX receiver with PWM outputs using an ATmega8 and a MAX481

 Documentation TBD

 ## Hardware Setup

-### ATmega8
+### Bridge
 	MAX485 DI	<->	PD1 (UART TX)
 	MAX485 DE/RE	<->	HIGH
 	LED1		<->	PC5